djkeh/djkeh.github.io/_posts/articles/2015-03-09-Typing-tab-key-inside-textarea-using-javascript.md

 If you're enthusiastic programmer and ready to learn something new in detail, here's my step-by-step explanation.

 ##### 1. Cancelling out the default action

-This would sound a little bit weird but, The first step is to cancel out the keyboard input.
-In this case we're gonna block the tab key so the focus can't move towards the next element.
+This would sound a little bit weird from the beginning but, The first and important idea is to cancel out the keyboard input.
+In this case we're gonna block just the tab key so the focus can't move towards the next element.
 You can achieve this by using `preventDefault()` javascript method.
 You need keyEvent object to use this method, so the javascript code goes like this:

-{% highlight javascript linenos %}
+{% highlight javascript %}
 keyEvent.preventDefault();
 {% endhighlight %}

 But this won't work on every browswer.
-You have to check whether you can actually use this key event method, so let's use if clause to check this availability.
+You have to check whether you can actually use this key event method, so let's use `if` clause to check this availability.

 {% highlight javascript linenos %}
 if(keyEvent.preventDefault) {